 The External Residency Committee (ERC) has representation from full-time and clinical faculty and residents.
 It meets four times a year to review the program, resident rotations, and set policy.

-All residents are members of the Internal Residency Committee (IRC) that convenes monthly (usually the first Friday of each month) to review rotation issues, plan academic day activities, approve expenditures of resident’s funds, and address other resident issues as necessary.
+All residents are members of the Internal Residency Committee (IRC) that convenes regularly throughout the year to review rotation issues, plan academic day activities, approve expenditures of resident’s funds, and address other resident issues as necessary.

 The Residency program is one of the post-graduate education training programs in the Faculty of Medicine.
 The Postgraduate Dean’s Office oversees all residency programs and sets the general policy for all residency programs.
 For questions regarding licensing issues and payroll please contact the Postgraduate Dean’s Office.